Skip to main content

 Solving the example gives you the operating flow, the head the pump produces, the velocity in the discharge pipe, and the pump's efficiency, hydraulic power and shaft power at duty.
 You can see how close the operating point sits to the best-efficiency point, the difference between a pump that runs economically and one that wastes energy or runs rough.
 The revealing experiment is to change the pipe diameter or length and re-solve: a longer or narrower discharge line steepens the system curve, pushes the operating point to a lower flow and higher head, and shifts the pump away from its best-efficiency point.

-This example runs on the free Explorer tier.
+This example runs on the free plan.
 For the wider context of pump selection, NPSH and duty diagnostics, see pump system design, and the glossary explains the head and efficiency terms used here.

 Open this example in FNS and change the discharge pipe length to watch the operating point move along the pump curve.